acook/config/README.markdown

 Todo
 ----

+- Ignore failures when unable to find files or commands from my personal script repo
 - Multiple backups
 - Check to see if git is installed before running git commands
 - Support mercurial